Anti-Hero (song): Commercial performance

 Upon the release of Midnights, "Anti-Hero" earned over 17.4 million plays in its first 24 hours on Spotify globally, becoming the biggest opening day for a song in the platform's history.
 The single debuted atop the Billboard Global 200 and Global Excl.
 US charts, marking Swift's second number-one song on both the charts since their inception in 2020.

 In the United States, "Anti-Hero" debuted atop the Billboard Hot 100 as Swift's ninth number-one song in the country, with 59.7 million streams, 13,500 digital downloads sold, and an airplay audience of 32 million.
 Swift became the first artist to simultaneously occupy the top 10 spots of the Billboard Hot 100 chart; the first artist to debut atop the Hot 100 with solo songs five times; the female artist with the most top-10 entries (40), surpassing Madonna (38); the first artist to debut atop both the Billboard 200 and Hot 100 simultaneously as many as four times; and the first artist to occupy the entire top-ten of the Hot 100, Streaming Songs, and Digital Songs charts simultaneously.
-"Anti-Hero" also debuted at number 13 on the Radio Songs chart, a personal best for Swift, and eventually became her seventh number-one on the chart, making Swift the first artist to score a chart-topper in the 2000s, 2010s and 2020s decades separately.
-"Anti-Hero" topped the Pop Airplay chart for three non-consecutive weeks and became her 10th number one on the chart and her first since "Delicate" in 2018.

-The single spent a total eight weeks at the top spot of the Billboard Hot 100, surpassing "Blank Space" (2014) as Swift's longest-running number-one song.
+The single spent a total of eight weeks at the top spot of the Hot 100, surpassing "Blank Space" (2014) as Swift's longest-running number-one song.
 It remained atop the Hot 100 for six consecutive weeks, paving way for Mariah Carey's "All I Want for Christmas Is You" (1994) to top the chart for the next four weeks during the holiday season, and returned to the top spot for two additional weeks in January 2023.
-"Anti-Hero" is the 10th song in Hot 100 history to spend its first six weeks at number one, and sold 327,000 digital downloads in its third week in the US, achieving the biggest week for any song since her own "Look What You Made Me Do" (2017) sold 353,000 in its first week.
+"Anti-Hero" is the 10th song in Hot 100 history to spend its first six weeks at number one, and sold 327,000 digital downloads in its third week in the US, achieving the biggest digital downloads week for any song since her own "Look What You Made Me Do" (2017) sold 353,000 in its first week.
 The song finished 2022 as the best-selling song of the year, with a total 436,000 digital downloads sold.
+"Anti-Hero" spent 28 weeks in the Hot 100 top ten, surpassing "Shake It Off" as Swift's longest-running top-ten single.